The lymphatic system is a major part of your body’s immune system. It includes your lymph nodes, bone marrow, spleen, and thymus.

 Between these two categories, there are more than 70 subtypes.
 They range from slow-growing cancers to aggressive, fast-growing forms.

-If you have lymphoma symptoms, promptly visit a doctor.
+If you have lymphoma symptoms, visit a doctor as soon as possible.
 They can provide a diagnosis using tests like blood panels, biopsies, and more.

-A doctor will use multiple procedures to diagnose lymphoma.
+A doctor will use multiple procedures to diagnose non-Hodgkin’s lymphoma.
 The exact combination of tests will depend on your symptoms and overall health.
-It may include:

 When you first see the doctor, they’ll perform a physical exam.
-This lets them analyze your symptoms, which provides a baseline for your diagnosis.
+This helps them analyze your symptoms, which provides a baseline for your diagnosis.

 During a physical exam, a doctor will: